goosewoman/CactusChat3/README.md

 # Minecraft Java Edition Chat Client

-I didn't sign any code cuz I'm a broke-ass developer.
+I didn't sign any code cuz I'm a web developer and don't have any certificates lying around.

 ## How to run:
 ### Linux: